 The First Steps

 In Iran, the 1979 revolution nationalized its oil industry and overthrew the Shah.
 The US government granted the deposed Shah permission to enter the US soil for medical treatment.
 This contributed to the excitement and fear among some university students about a possible American coup.
 Iranian students took over the American embassy, and with that, US sanctions on Iran began.
-Unsurprisingly, the United States reacted negatively towards the nationalizations of Cuban oil refineries and sugar and Iran’s oil and natural gas.
-It turned out to be easier for the US to cut all relations with Cuba all at once (January 3, 1961), but new sanctions on Iran were added over time.
+Unsurprisingly, the United States reacted negatively towards Cuba’s nationalization of its oil refineries and sugar and Iran’s nationalization of its oil and natural gas.
+It turned out to be easier for the US to cut relations with Cuba all at once (January 3, 1961), but new sanctions on Iran happened to be added over time.

 Subsidies, Employment, Literacy

 Another immediate decision taken by Cuba was the implementation of food subsidies and full employment.
 “More than 40% of the Cuban workforce in 1958 was either unemployed or underemployed.
 Schools for blacks and mulattoes were vastly inferior to those for whites.
 Afro-Cubans had the worst living conditions and held the lowest paid jobs.”
 With the 1961 literacy campaign, illiteracy rate was reduced immensely within a year, and though there was some disagreement as to the quality of the literacy that was achieved, illiteracy was almost wiped out in a few years.
 This was done at a relatively low cost with strong motivated volunteers.
 Anti-racist stands of the revolutionary government put black Cubans and all women, including children into the workforce.
 “An army of 100,000 teenagers were sent out to every corner of the country to teach nearly a million Cubans, three quarters of the population, how to read and write.”
 Batista had left behind 700,000 unemployed and 300,000 underemployed men.